shalevwiden/blurbifysite/README.md

 - have a template for the template_subsection page
 - Assign it to a folder.
 For example for the historical one, assign it to that historical one too.
   Create it by reading all of the

+### Nov 29, 2025

+Made a lot of progress

+What I still need to do:

+- Make the Blurbify plane page on the site instead of redirecting to the external site
+- make the footer better.
+- Other than that we've certainly made progress.